forgi86/pytorch-ident/doc/sphinx/source/index.rst

 from the command line

-2. Navigate to your local pyMPC folder
+2. Navigate to your local pytorch-ident folder

 .. code-block:: bash

-   cd <LOCAL_FOLDER>
+   cd LOCAL_FOLDER

-where <LOCAL_FOLDER> is the folder where you have just downloaded the code in step 2
+where LOCAL_FOLDER is the folder where you have just downloaded the code in step 2

 3. Install pytorch-ident in your python environment: run